 Umpires will be trained on Little League and local laws and guidelines regarding safety.
-Tulsa Little League local rules cover the umpires' responsibility for safety of the players and game.
+Tulsa National local rules cover the umpires' responsibility for safety of the players and game.
 Each baseball season (2 times a year) a safety training session is held prior to the start of the first game.
+Umpire training is on April 8th.